Vyral/mark-adams/_posts/2022-11-03-whats-really-happening-in-our-housing-market.md

 {% include pullquote.html %}

 Sellers are still doing very well in this market.
 So that begs the question: How about the buyers?
 Everybody knows that the interest rate is up to 7%.
-However, one thing I love about this country is that anytime we're in a situation like this, people come out and figure out solutions.
+However, one thing I love about this country is that anytime we’re in a situation like this, people in the industry figure out solutions.

 Right now, buyers can opt for a buydown, where you pay money upfront to lower your interest rate.
 Another thing we're seeing, which I haven't seen since I got in the business 23 years ago, is assumable mortgages.
 With these, you can take on a seller’s current mortgage and their lower interest rate.&nbsp;

 If you’d like some specific home-buying advice or have any other questions, please call or email me.
-Anytime we are in a situation like this people figure out solutions.
+I am always willing to help\!